Ikeiya/NSSplicer/README.md

 2. No log file to verify samples are actually skipped

-To resolve these issues, empty-sample-splicer was born which addresses these issues:
+To resolve these issues, null-sample-splicer was born which addresses these issues:
 1. Windows only -> Rewritten in python and compilable with Windows and Linux
 2. Logging file with file name, sample rate, samples skipped and comparison of md5 before and after splicing